SciML/ReservoirComputing.jl/docs/src/esn_tutorials/lorenz_basic.md

 # Lorenz System Forecasting

-This example expands on the readme Lorenz system forecasting to better showcase how to use methods and functions provided in the library for Echo State Networks.
-Here the prediction method used is `Generative`, for a more detailed explanation of the differences between `Generative` and `Predictive` please refer to the other examples given in the documentation.
+This example expands on the readme Lorenz system forecasting to showcase how to use models and methods provided in the library for Echo State Networks.

 ## Generating the data

 Starting off the workflow, the first step is to obtain the data.
-Leveraging `OrdinaryDiffEq` it is possible to derive the Lorenz system data in the following way:
+We use `OrdinaryDiffEq` to derive the Lorenz system data.
+The data is passed to the model as a matrix, where the columns represent the time steps.

 ```@example lorenz
 using OrdinaryDiffEq